Doregon/quick-hackintosh-guides/usb-creation/macos/mac-10.13-10.14-10.15.md

 ## 1. Aquiring the installer

-You may notice that you can't exactly take a trip to the App Store and download these versions anymore, because Big Sur has replaced them.
+You may notice that you can't exactly take a trip to the App Store and download these versions anymore, because the latest version has probably replaced them.
 To get them, **go to this <a href="https://support.apple.com/en-us/HT211683">Apple Support</a> page and select the version you want** to open the App Store link.

 ## 2. Preparing to flash